pbo-linaro/crossroad/doc/crossroad.rst

 OPTIONS
 =======

--v, --version                               Show program's version number and exit -h, --help                              Show the help message and exit.
+--version                               Show program's version number and exit -h, --help                              Show the help message and exit.
 If a *TARGET* is provided, show information about this platform.
 -l, --list-all                          List all known platforms -c, --compress                          Compress an archive (zip support only), with the given name, of the named platforms.